Frequently Asked Questions

 What qualities allow students to succeed at BASIS Independent Brooklyn?

-If a student begins in our Early Learning Program or primary school, we believe the only quality that is necessary to succeed at BASIS Independent Brooklyn is a sense of curiosity.
+If a student begins in our Early Learning or Primary Programs, we believe the only quality that is necessary to succeed at BASIS Independent Brooklyn is a sense of curiosity.
 For students beginning in middle or high school, curiosity remains important as well as a strong work ethic and the motivation to challenge themselves.

 How do you select teachers?